 4: Screw the shelf and base to the side panels, using the 75 mm decking screws.

 5: Place the roof on top and screw it in from underneath, using 75 mm decking screws.

-6: Attach the four feet to the corners underneath the cupboard, using two screws each.
+6: Attach the four feet to the corners underneath the tool cupboard, using two screws each.

 10: Finally, attach the safety chain to the inside top left hand side behind the catch, using a 20 mm screw and washer, then attach the other end to the flap below, and in line with the catch.
 Drill pilot holes in the doors and flap, then 10 mm holes to insert the rope handles.
 Insert each piece of rope into its hole, knotting it at each end.